- Phone: +381112637421

 - Project of Support the integrating of migration into the academic curricula: curriculum development for the master program “Migration Studies” (IOM, 2015-2016)

-- ”Migration, Inter-Connectivity and Regional Development” (MICaRD) (2015-2018), Regional Study Assosiation’’ (RSA), University of Belgrade – Faculty of Geography, University of Linkoln, UK
+- ”Migration, Inter-Connectivity and Regional Development” (MICaRD) (2015-2018), Regional Study Assosiation’’ (RSA), University of Belgrade – Faculty of Geography, University of Linkoln, UK, Ruth McAreavey, Queen’s University Belfast, UK

 - WB-MIGNET, Reasearch Network about migration in Western Balkans (2016- )

-- Theory of the Camps- with Claudio Minca, University of Wenegen (The Netherlands) and Dragan Umek, University of Trieste
+- The Geographies of the Camp in Europe- with Claudio Minca, University of Wegeningen (The Netherlands) and Dragan Umek, University of Trieste

 - Šantić D., Kozlovs M., Martinović M. (2016) Migrant Remittances in Serbia, a New Approach, Collection of paper of the 4th International Congres: ‘’Migration in XXI century, Causes and Consequences’’, Vol. 2, Brčko, BiH, pp 37-50